-This is a dashboard that allows you to browse, view and edit all the files in your Umbraco Cloud environment.
-We recommend only using the tool when you are following one of our guides in the Troubleshooting section.
+This is a dashboard that allows you to browse, view, and edit all the files in your Umbraco Cloud environment.
+We recommend using the tool only when you are following one of our guides in the Troubleshooting section.

 In the Power Tools article, you can read more about how to access the dashboard, and how we recommend using it.

 Each of your Umbraco Cloud environments has a Git repository and therefore also a Git history.
-We've made a simplified view of this Git history in the Umbraco Cloud Portal - the environment history.
+We've made a simplified view of this Git history in the Umbraco Cloud Portal - the Environment History.

 In this view, you'll be able to see what file changes have been made in each environment.